AlenaGM/marvel/README.md

-# MARVEL
+#  Marvel Information Portal

-_Marvel Characters database: Single Page Application built with React.
+_Single Page Application built with React.
 IN PROGESS_

 Training project made while following [JavaScript + React course] by Ivan Petrychenko on Udemy in order to master basic principles of React and Redux.